vercre/vc/docs/src/stability/support-tiers.md

 ## Unsupported features and platforms

-While this is not an exhaustive list, Vercre does not currently support the following features.
-While this documents Vercre's current state, it does not mean Vercre does not want to ever support these features; rather design discussion and PRs are welcome for many of the below features to figure out how best to implement them and at least move them to Tier 3 above.
+While this is not an exhaustive list, Credibil VC does not currently support the following features.
+While this documents Credibil VC's current state, it does not mean Credibil does not want to ever support these features; rather design discussion and PRs are welcome for many of the below features to figure out how best to implement them and at least move them to Tier 3 above.